Track1099 API Readme

 The payer is the company issuing forms in a given tax year.
 If you are using Track1099 as a bookkeeping or accountant firm on behalf of your clients, you will have many payers.
 If you are using Track1099 internally, you will probably only have one or a few.
 When you come back next year, you will create or import a new entry for each payer for the new tax year.

 The Track1099.com web app calls these companies "Payers" because "Payer" is what the IRS calls the issuing company on the most common forms.
-The API calls these companies "Issuers" because many less-common IRS forms use different words for the issuing company, and the programmers felt much better with a single word to accurately cover all cases.
-Also, the IRS' technical documents are moving to the Issuer terminology, and we think it's a more future-proof word.
+The API calls these companies "Issuers" because many less-common IRS forms use different words for the issuing company, and having a single word accurately to cover all cases made the programmers feel much better.
+Moreover, the IRS' technical documents have started using the Issuer terminology, so we think it's a more future-proof word.